playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-leaderboard.md

 ![Split Anchors][8]

 The horizontal anchors are not equal (they are 0 and 1) which means that the Element will expand automatically to fill the entire horizontal area if the Screen is resized.
-We also have a horzontal margin of 50 pixels to allow a small gap from the edges - the margin can only be set when anchors are split.
+We also have a horizontal margin of 50 pixels to allow a small gap from the edges - the margin can only be set when anchors are split.

 Now let's look at the rest of the Group's children.